alejoeie/contactorSimulation/README.md

 # Contactor Simulation
-Here we simulate a contactor given is nominal values, using fenics, dolfin and mshr
+Here we simulate a contactor given its nominal values, using fenics, dolfin and mshr

 For running this script you need to install fenics previously in your computer.